Rise-Vision/platinum-sw-demo/README.md

 ### Step 5: Inspect via Dev Tools

-Visit your web page in Chrome browser.
+For testing purposes open a new Incognito Window in Chrome.
+When you open in Incognito, no previous service workers persist and no cache storage persists either.
+This is a good way to test out a first time install of your service worker.

 Open Developer Tools and choose the Application tab.
 In the left panel choose Service Workers.
 You should see your service worker installed, activated, and running, similar to the below:

 ![Screenshot 1](https://content.screencast.com/users/stulees/folders/Snagit/media/475ab536-8309-4ad7-9a61-893bc45b9d90/2017-04-06_17-55-40.png)